Federal Court of Justice: Court of Justice of the European Union

 If a decision by the Federal Court of Justice depends on the interpretation of the laws of the European Union, it must stay the proceedings and seek a preliminary ruling from the Court of Justice of the European Union (CJEU) before rendering a final decision in the case.
 This duty does not arise in situations where the law of the European Union, as interpreted by the CJEU in prior decisions, is sufficiently clear (acte clair doctrine).

-In 2021, seven requests for preliminary ruling were submitted by the Federal Court of Justice to the CJEU.
+In 2022, eleven requests for preliminary ruling were submitted by the Federal Court of Justice to the CJEU.

+Style

+Judgements by the Federal Court of Justice end with the phrase "von Rechts wegen" ("by virtue of the law").
+This formula, which had also been used by the Bundesoberhandelsgericht/Reichsoberhandelsgericht and the Reichsgerichtshof and whose origins can be traced back to the 14th century, is used only by the Federal Labour Court and the Federal Court of Justice, but no other court in the German judicial system.